sumsub/Specs/README.md

 # Specs
-The Sum&amp;Substance master repo of CocoaPods dependencies.
+The Sumsub master repo of CocoaPods dependencies.